 - Our approach to finding truth

-- Why we should be careful with arguments based on subjective experiences, anecdotes, and authorities
+- Why we should be careful with arguments based on subjective experiences and anecdotes

 - Interesting concepts such as survivorship bias

 Sci-Fit launched in late 2016, inspired and helped by Greg Nuckols of Strengtheory (now StrongerbyScience).
 It was created by myself, Adam Tzur, because I wanted to establish a home for critical thinkers who value evidence from scientific research.

 Early on, I was joined by Brandon Roberts who supported the approach an wanted to be part of the team.
 Since then, Sci-Fit has grown, and more people have joined our projects as contributors, reviewers, co-authors, etc. We're always open to new talent and believe that everyone has something to contribute.